-Need A Job?
-These Companies Are Hiring RIGHT NOW!
+Need A Job Right Now?
+These Companies Are Hiring!

 COVID-19 (coronavirus) is rapidly changing the way we live and the way we work.
 You, or someone you know, may have had their hours cut at work due to the virus, or worse, lost their job and are now unemployed.

 However, not every company or industry is experiencing employment slowdowns and cutbacks.
-In fact, many companies in the retail and food service sectors are looking to hire great people like you, RIGHT NOW!
+In fact, many companies in the retail and foodservice sectors are looking to hire great people like you!
+Need a job right now?
 Below are several national employers who are looking to hire quickly.
 Check out their websites to apply for jobs in your area.

 - Albertsons, who owns Safeway and 20 other grocery store companies, are immediately hiring 30,000 employees.
 Positions include, customer service, deli, bakery, fuel station attendees, delivery drivers, and front-end team (stockers and cashiers).
 What you should know before applying:

 - Two weeks paid sick leave for employees who are diagnosed with COVID-19 or are told to self-quarantine by their health care provider.
 If you are sick longer than two weeks, you can file for short-term disability.